 While collections accounts can significantly affect your credit report, they can also be avoided by having a solid payment plan for your debts.
 Never accept a loan with terms or rates that you can’t afford to pay, and you should be able to steer clear of a debt buyer or debt collector.

-Avoiding a debt collector means know what types of loans and debts you can reasonably afford.
-Luckily, there are safe and affordable installment loan options for borrowers with poor credit.
+Avoiding a debt collector means knowing what types of loans and debts you can reasonably afford.
+Luckily, there are safe and affordable loans for borrowers with poor credit.

 References: